 Work out your fee status

-Part of working out how much you will pay for a programme depends on knowing what your fee status is.
+Before you can work out how much you will pay for your programme, you need to know what your fee status is.

 For undergraduate degrees, fee status is divided into: